Last Updated on: July 31, 2023

 - Solid Organ Transplantation Pharmacy

-BPS has provided sample multiple choice items to provide candidates with an opportunity to review the format of the items used on BPS specialty certification examinations.
-They are used strictly for purposes of exam content format and not indicative of actual content on the examinations.
-BPS may also utilize alternate item types on some examinations including multiple choice, multiple response, and items supplemented with images.
+BPS has provided sample multiple-choice items to provide candidates with an opportunity to review the format of the items used on BPS specialty certification examinations.
+They are used strictly for the purpose of exam content format and not indicative of actual content on the examinations.
+BPS may also utilize alternate item types on some examinations including multiple-choice, multiple-response, and items supplemented with images.

 All candidates should arrive at the test center 30 minutes prior to the scheduled examination appointment.
 Candidates who arrive 30 minutes after their scheduled appointment may be refused admission.
 Refunds will not be issued in the event of a forfeited appointment.

-The candidate must present a valid government-issued photo identification with signature.
+The candidate must present a valid government-issued photo identification (ID) with a signature.
 Candidates will be required to sign-in and will be instructed on where to store personal items and where to keep identification.
-The candidate’s identity will be verified every time he/she enters or leaves the testing room.
+The candidate’s identity will be verified every time they enter or leave the testing room.

-Once the candidate has been checked-in, he/she will be escorted by examination staff to a workstation.
+Once the candidate has been checked-in, they will be escorted by examination staff to a workstation.
 The candidate must remain at the workstation unless authorized to leave by test center staff.
 Candidates may not leave the room without test center staff permission.
-If the candidate leaves the room without permission prior to completing his/her examination, he/she will forfeit the examination appointment and there will be no refund of applicable fees.
+If the candidate leaves the room without permission prior to completing their examination, they will forfeit the examination appointment and there will be no refund of applicable fees.

 Onsite staff will provide the candidate with an erasable note board and writing utensils which may be replaced as needed during the examination.
 The candidate may not remove the note boards and candidates are not allowed to use their own scratch paper or writing tools.
 Additionally, candidates taking the computer-based examination will be provided with a scientific calculator available on their computer screen for use during the examination.

-The examination room temperature can be unpredictable; therefore, we suggest that you bring appropriate clothing with you (e.g., sweater, sweatshirt without hood) to help you adapt to a cooler or warmer climate in the examination room.
-Bring earplugs if you are sensitive to noise.
-If you choose to bring earplugs, they will be subject to inspection by the onsite staff.
+The examination room temperature can be unpredictable; therefore, we suggest that candidates bring appropriate clothing with them (e.g., sweater, sweatshirt without hood) to help them adapt to a cooler or warmer climate in the examination room.
+Candidates may bring soft earplugs, with no wires or cords attached, if they are sensitive to noise.
+If a candidate chooses to bring earplugs, they will be subject to inspection by the on-site staff.

 While LRP testing generally mirrors traditional in-center test processes, there are important disclosures to consider.
-For more details, please review the Live Remote Proctoring appendix below.
+For more details, review the LRP appendix below.

 BPS and Prometric follow industry standard examination rules as outlined below.

-At this time, we are expanding the Personal Item Exception (PIE) policy to include Medical Masks and medical rubber gloves.
+At this time, we are expanding the Personal Item Exception policy to allow medical masks and medical rubber gloves.

-- The candidate should briefly remove the mask so ID can be visually verified
+- The candidate should briefly remove the mask so identification can be visually verified

 - During this brief removal, the masks should be visually inspected at check-in to look for notes written inside.
-TCAs should not touch or handle the masks during inspection
+Test center administrators should not touch or handle the masks during inspection

 - Candidates choosing to wear masks during testing need to keep the mask on for the duration of testing.
 If a candidate decides to remove the mask during their examination, they should be made to store it in their locker

-- The mask should be removed for image capture (if required for the examination)
+- The mask should be removed for image capturing if it is required for the examination.

 Candidates are also permitted to wear medical rubber gloves in the test room.
-The gloves should be briefly visually inspected per our security policies.
-Check the gloves for any notes concealed or written on them.
+Gloves will be briefly visually inspected per our security policies and checked for any notes concealed or written on them.